Free Michigan Rental Lease Agreement Templates (7) | PDF | Word

 (42 U.S. Code § 4852d)

-– The federal government imposes that any house or apartment constructed in 1978 or prior requires additional disclosure to the dangers of lead-composed paints.
+: The federal government imposes that any house or apartment constructed in 1978 or prior requires additional disclosure of the dangers of lead-based paints.

 When is Rent Due?